-- Today’s tool industry which provides more powerful tools.
+- Today’s tool industry provides more powerful tools.
 They don’t wear down as quickly and brushless DC motor torque is high even with lower input than some other motors.

 - Cameras used in personal and professional applications have improved thanks to dynamic, small motors.

-- When you enjoy exceptional coffee in a restaurant it’s thanks to motors that help grind coffee beans and power state of the art coffee machines.
+- When you enjoy exceptional coffee in a restaurant it’s thanks to motors that help grind coffee beans and power state-of-the-art coffee machines.